RioWeil/rioweil.github.io/_pages/misc.md

 ### UBC Course Seat Checker
 - **Files:** [Code (GitHub)](https://github.com/RioWeil/UBC-seatcheck)
 - **Description:** A hacky python script to get notified whenever seats for a full UBC course become available.
+Note that as of Summer 2024, UBC has switched over to a different system for their course schedule, making this script outdated.